c0decave/pdfgrab/Readme.md

 ## Usage

-Those are your options major options:
+Those are your major options:
 * grab pdf from url and analyse
 * search site for pdfs via google, grab and analyse
 * analyse a local pdf